Assessment and feedback

 - All assessment task grades, marks and feedback must be returned via Moodle.

 - Feedback must be made available to students for all scheduled final assessment.
 Feedback can be individual or collective.
 Collective feedback should focus on generic commentary around overall performance, general observations of strengths and weaknesses in responses to exam questions, and suggestions for how students can improve going forward.
 Feedback must not include information which may compromise the validity of a deferred exam.
-The University’s Feedback Guidelines on Student Assessment provide a proforma which may be used to structure feedback on exams.
 Individual numerical marks for students is not mandatory for exams.
 Alternatively, a breakdown of the distribution of marks across the cohort can be included in the collective feedback to students.

 - Feedback on scheduled final assessments should be posted on Moodle shortly after results are released.
 The Moodle site should include details of when and how students can expect to receive feedback on scheduled final assessments, and what form it will take (such as generic collective commentary or individual feedback).

 Responsibility: Chief examiners, unit coordinators, convenors of areas-of-study, course convenors.

 C. Hurdle Requirements

 - Arts-owned units do not generally apply hurdle requirements as part of the assessment regime.
 In accordance with the Assessment Regime Procedure, a unit is permitted to apply a hurdle requirement only with the approval of the Deputy Dean, Education.
 Units with hurdle requirements must clearly indicate in the Handbook and on Moodle whether the hurdle is a competency or threshold hurdle, and the penalty for students who fail to meet the hurdle requirement.